 Growing Groceries: Raising the Carrot, Lettuce, & Corn Families

 The Carrot (Apiaceae) family also includes parsnips and celery along with many herbs like dill, fennel, and caraway.
-Puget Sound’s mild climate makes it a great place to grow members of the lettuce (Asteraceae) family just about year-round.
+We’ll also cover members of the lettuce (Asteraceae) family, including a short discussion on growing year-round salad greens.
 In addition, you’ll learn to raise sweet corn worthy of bragging rights when we cover members of the corn (Poaceae) family.
 Topics covered include variety selection, cultural requirements, as well as the common pests affecting these families.

 Speaker: Kate Ryan of Soil Sisters Plants & Produce will share what she’s learned in over 30 years of growing and selling vegetables, herbs, flowers, and plants in western Washington.
 A self-professed lazy gardener, she’s learned from her many mistakes over the years.
 A founding member of the Growing Groceries program, Kate enjoys sharing what she’s learned over the years with others.